telerik/ajax-docs/api/client/Telerik.Web.UI.RadGantt.md

 ### set_height

-Sets the value of the Gantts's height property.
+Sets the value of the Gantt's height property.

 #### Parameters